webisteme/punkmoney/README.txt

     - utils/trustlist.py to run once per hour
     - utils/redemptions.py to run once per hour
 Check the logs and/or database to ensure the cron tasks are running properly

+NOTES

+The #PunkMoney wiki is located at http://wiki.punkmoney.org and contains the development roadmap and details on the project.

+For testing purposes, please use your own hasthag rather than #punkmoney or #pmny -- this is to keep test data out of the main tracker at www.punkmoney.org - thanks.

 SUPPORT